patrickbryant1/EvoBind/README.md

 EvoBind (v2) designs novel peptide binders based **only on a protein target sequence**.
 It is not necessary to specify any target residues within the protein sequence or the length of the binder (although this is possible). **Cyclic binder** design is also possible.
 \
 \
 The probability of obtaining a binder with Kd≤μM affinity (according to SPR analysis) is 15% using only EvoBind2 and 46% if adversarial evaluation with [AlphaFold-Multimer](https://www.biorxiv.org/content/10.1101/2021.10.04.463034v2) is included.
+[Read more about it here](https://www.biorxiv.org/content/10.1101/2024.06.20.599739v1)
 \
 \
 EvoBind2 accounts for adaptation of the receptor interface structure to the peptide being designed during optimisation.
 This consideration of flexibility is crucial for binding.